-John was born just outside of Pittsburgh, PA, and was raised near Lake Ontario west of Rochester, NY where his parents moved when he was very young.
-Most of his time was filled with football, wrestling, and playing the trombone in multiple high school bands (concert, wind ensemble, symphonic, jazz, and marching.)
+John was born just east of Pittsburgh, PA, and was raised in Hilton, near Lake Ontario, west of Rochester, NY where his parents moved when he was very young.
+Most of his time was filled with football, wrestling, and playing the trombone in multiple high school bands.

 In January of 2007, John accepted a call to become the Senior Pastor of First Baptist Church in Holley, NY.
 It was here that John was ordained and had the privilege of having his entire family, including his parents, as active members of the church which he pastored.
 Additionally, after being called back to active duty for nine months in 2003, John continued his affiliation with the United States Marine Corps Reserve and retired as a Major with twenty years of service in 2010.